-The Market & Octavia Neighborhood Plan calls for roughly \$100 million dollars in capital improvements.
-Beyond these estimated costs, the plan suggests a number of further studies, programming, and service-based projects that will require additional funding.
+The Market & Octavia Neighborhood Plan calls for roughly \$250 million dollars in capital improvements, programming, and further study.
+See the Market and Octavia Community Improvements Program Document for projected capital costs by project.
+Beyond these estimated costs, results of additional studies may recommend improvements that require additional funding.
+Some major projects were excluded from the capital cost estimate due to size of the project, for example the moving F-line transit stops and alterations to the Central Freeway.
 Full implementation of this 20-year plan will include expenses beyond the capital cost estimate.